IuvenisSapiens/ComfyUI_MiniCPM-V-2_6-int4/README.md

 - Install from [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) (search for `minicpm`)

-- Download or git clone this repository into the ComfyUI/custom_nodes/ directory and run:
+- Download or git clone this repository into the ComfyUI\custom_nodes\ directory and run:

 ```python
 pip install -r requirements.txt